-“Don’t worry, miss,” the first officer said, removing his own revolver.
+“Don’t worry, Ma’am,” the first officer said, removing his own revolver.
 “We’ll take care of it, won’t we, Chief?”

-The chief looked worried as he replied, “We sure will.
-Now, miss, if you would please move back, this could be dangerous.”
+The Chief looked worried as he replied, “We sure will.
+Now, Ma’am, if you would please move back, this could be dangerous.”
 Pointing to the other officer, he said, “Mitchell, take the back door.
 I’ll go through the front.”

 Officer Stan Mitchell nodded and began walking around to the back of the store, his gray eyes searching each and every dark shadow as he went.

 Across the street under the tree, Steve had watched the police arrive and now decided to escape before he was seen.
 Quickly and quietly, he took off across the side yard, trying to get away from the location as fast as possible.
 “Don’t worry, bro,” he muttered to himself.
 “I’ll either get you out of there, or I’ll make sure them troublemakers pay for messing with my family!”

 After a moment, there was a squawk on the Chief’s radio.
 “I’m ready to enter the back of the place, Chief,” Mitchell said.

 “Acknowledged!” the Chief said before boldly walking to the front of the store.
 “This is the police!” he shouted.
 “Come on out with your hands up, or we will come in after you!”
 The anger in his voice was only matched by the dark thoughts crossing his mind.
 Give me one good reason to take you out, you piece of trash.
 You’ve just made this personal.

 Officer Mitchell slowly entered the back storeroom of the jewelry store, scanning each space as if expecting a perpetrator to jump from any corner.
 And to think I took this job here ’cause I thought it would be quiet, he thought as he made his way toward the front of the store.